TUJJIEVE/Image-Processing-Software/README.md

 ## haskell-2
 haskell-2 created by GitHub Classroom

-# Ufiler
+# Ufilter

-This software is made as a project for 2018-2019 spring POPL course in IIT hyderabad you can make your good pictures more beautifull with this software.
+This software is made as a project for 2018-2019 spring POPL course in IIT hyderabad *you can make your good pictures more beautifull with this software.

 ### Prerequisites